menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Lansing is generally considered to be a blue-collar town.
-44.81% of the Lansing workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lansing is a blue-collar town, with 44.81% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lansing is a city of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Lansing who work in office and administrative support (12.99%), food service (6.93%), and farm management occupations (6.06%).

 Setting & Lifestyle